1606 Drawings [R-11.2013]

 - (a) Plant patent drawings should be artistically and competently executed and must comply with the requirements of § 1.84.
 View numbers and reference characters need not be employed unless required by the examiner.
 The drawing must disclose all the distinctive characteristics of the plant capable of visual representation.

 - (b) The drawings may be in color.
 The drawing must be in color if color is a distinguishing characteristic of the new variety.
-Two copies of color drawings or photographs and a black and white photocopy that accurately depicts, to the extent possible, the subject matter shown in the color drawing or photograph must be submitted.
+Two copies of color drawings or photographs must be submitted.

 37 C.F.R.
 1.84 Standards for drawings.

 - (c) Identification of drawings.
-Identifying indicia, if provided, should include the title of the invention, inventor’s name, and application number, or docket number (if any) if an application number has not been assigned to the application.
-If this information is provided, it must be placed on the front of each sheet and centered within the top margin.
+Identifying indicia should be provided, and if provided, should include the title of the invention, inventor’s name, and application number, or docket number (if any) if an application number has not been assigned to the application.
+If this information is provided, it must be placed on the front of each sheet within the top margin.
+Each drawing sheet submitted after the filing date of an application must be identified as either “Replacement Sheet” or “New Sheet” pursuant to § 1.121(d).
+If a marked-up copy of any amended drawing figure including annotations indicating the changes made is filed, such marked-up copy must be clearly labeled as “Annotated Sheet” pursuant to § 1.121(d)(1).

 - (e) Type of paper.
 Drawings submitted to the Office must be made on paper which is flexible, strong, white, smooth, non-shiny, and durable.
 All sheets must be reasonably free from cracks, creases, and folds.
 Only one side of the sheet may be used for the drawing.
 Each sheet must be reasonably free from erasures and must be free from alterations, overwritings, and interlineations.
 Photographs must be developed on paper meeting the sheet-size requirements of paragraph (f) of this section and the margin requirements of paragraph (g) of this section.
 See paragraph (b) of this section for other requirements for photographs.